 Arete Outdoor Centre will continually review what we do and why.
 Asking the question, is it still good enough?
 Environmental responsibility will be part of our structured team meetings.

 In the future we are currently putting plans in place to install ground source heating in Bryn Eryr and air source heating in the Main Centre.
 This will be used for room heating and hot water, through extracting heat from the ground or air passing it through a heat exchange similar to a fridge in reverse.

 We are also considering and aim to:

-- Withing our grounds, make habitat Improvements, try and improve biodiversity, introduce bird and bat boxes, plant more trees, more hedge rows.
+- Within our grounds, make habitat improvements, try and improve biodiversity, introduce bird and bat boxes, plant more trees and more hedge rows.

 - Keep a lookout for manufactures starting to produce electric vans or minibuses.

 - There could be options for a mini wind turbine.

 - Introduce the John Muir Award (Discover / Explore / Conserve / Share.) for Primary school groups on a week long residentials.